Ulincsys/POPL_Project/README.md

 ### Building

 First, ensure you have [Maven installed](https://maven.apache.org/install.html).
+Also ensure [GraphViz](https://graphviz.org/) is installed.

 ###### Make File

-To compile the project run `make`, this will clean and build the project in maven.
-After you must run the jar file using
+To compile the project run `make`, this will clean and build the project in maven. `make test` will build and run the program with the test python code provided in the assignment.

 ###### Maven